 I honestly feel if it weren't for my privilege, I might have never actually broken through.
-I can't imagine how much harder it must be for Blacks or Hispanics with criminal records.
+I can't imagine how much harder it must be for Black and Latinx folks with criminal records.
 This saddens me beyond words.
 I have seen first hand how the system is set up for them to fail.

 So I pushed, and pushed, and pushed.
 Eventually, I landed a job at the world's worst agency doing 💩work, for 💩 people, for 💩 pay.
 That was cool with me.
 I had made it in.

 How, you ask?
 No background check!
 It was my saving grace in a lot of ways, but in some ways it almost sent me spiraling back into depression.

 I was so excited and nervous about starting my job.
 I knew the questions would come, "How did you get into programming?" or "Did you go to college? ..
 No? ..
 Oh what did you do before you got into programming?".
 "I was an inmate," doesn't really seem like a great response, so I just lied a little.
 Small adjustments to my background, how I started in the industry, things like that.

 Over time it developed into this other persona.
 The lie had to be perfect, or I would be found out.
 It was like I was in someone else's body.
 I couldn't talk about the most defining things that had happened to me in my life.
 Things that literally changed who I am at the deepest levels, things that gave me a second chance at life.

 I shared the truth with a few select people over the years.
 I couldn't keep it in.
 It was getting too toxic.
 It became easier once I, or they, had left our job, and we no longer worked together.
 Some I told while I still worked with them.
 It was always terrifying.
 You never know how someone will take it.